Bishwajeet34/Excel-Project/README.md

 ## 🙏 Inspired By

-This project was completed with the help of **Rishabh Mishra Sir**, who teaches Excel and data analytics in a very beginner‑friendly way.
+This project was completed with the help of **Rishabh Mishra Bhaiya**, who teaches Excel and data analytics in a very beginner‑friendly way.

 ## 📌 Author